DesMakesStuff/PiShockTouch/readme.md

 #Setting up The application
 1. Choose a version with OSC hub or standalone depending on needs
-2. Run the installer and provide your PiShock information and avatar ID, the avatar ID can be found here in your avatar descriptor:
+2. Run the installer.
+Enter your PiShock Username.
+3. Generate a new sharecode specifically for PiShockTouch, add limits for safety if needed, and paste the code.
+4. Navigate to your PiShock account page and generate a new api key.
+Paste the key.
+5. You should see a message that successfully creates a config file.
+If for any reason there is an issue with your config, navigate to
+C:\Users\YOURUSERNAME\AppData\LocalLow\VRChat\VRChat\OSC\YOURUSERPROFILEFORVRC\Avatars

+Find your avatar ID and there will be a copy named avtr_idxxxxxxx.bak this is the backup of your original parameters.
+Simply rename .json and delete the other file

 ![image](https://user-images.githubusercontent.com/102766533/197356103-16b104e3-2bb3-44a2-a93e-65c086b619de.png)